 But Ethereum’s network isn’t to the most active one, says the report.
 There about 600 inactive dApps on the Ethereum platform, which haven’t seen any activity in the past 3 months.
 On the activity front, EOS leads the way, with about 95% of dApps on the platform have had at least one activity in the first quarter of 2019, followed by TRON, which had 80% of dApps with at least one activity during the corresponding period.

 As per the data accumulated for the report, most of the activities on these platforms are related to gambling.
 In fact, 99% of activities on EOS network in 2018 were on gambling dApps, though new games and a few financial services joined the network.
-In total, about 350,000 active accounts of Ethereum, EOS, and TRON are engaged in gambling activities.
+In total, about 350,000 active accounts are engaged in activity of gambling through Ethereum, EOS, and TRON.

 Just to realize the figure one can compare the combined figure of 90,000 users which were attracted by games and exchanges on these platforms.
 Use of cryptocurrencies in gambling has proved to be a great gamble in itself, as it has solved the majority of the problems faced by online gaming portals.
 The core features of DLT, decentralization, transparency, and security are the most needed ones for gambling.